 We guarantee that you will be provided the opportunity to go to USA or Australia under any of the international programs that we provide.

-Otherwise we will offer you the chance to have your money back.
+Otherwise we will offer you to have your money back.
 This applies to:

 The amount you paid before the VISA Interview.
 If your visa was not approved after three attempts, you will be offered the option to be transferred to other opportunities outside US or apply for a refund.
 The only time this amount is NOT refundable is if you forfeit your position anytime before or after being provided your US Visa.

 there are certain conditions and process to be completed to get the 2nd job vetted and approved as there are some jobs that WAT participants are unable to do as per US State Department regulations.

 Yes, however there are certain conditions and process to be completed to get the 2nd job vetted and approved as there are some jobs that WAT participants are unable to do as per US State Department regulations

 The Au Pair cultural exchange program allows carefully selected young people to live with American families and assist with childcare.
 The program is rewarding in two ways.
 First, au pairs benefit from the enriching experience of learning about American culture during their stay with a host family.
 Second, their host family benefits from having consistent, reliable, in-home childcare and the opportunity to learn about the au pair and their culture.
 Read about the Au Pair program here.

 Childcare References: Each application must be submitted with at least two unique non-family childcare references that have been verified by a representative from your office.
 A childcare reference could be from an employer, neighbor, colleague, friend, or any creditable source that has first-hand experience/knowledge of the au pair's childcare experience.